 Testing is performed to detect the presence of Legionellabacteria so as to identify the cause of a person's symptoms.
-Tests are primarily used to diagnose Legionnaires disease and to distinguish it from other causes of pneumonia and/or other conditions that have similar symptoms.
-Since Legionnaires disease can often require hospitalization and has a significant mortality rate, it is important for a doctor to identify it and initiate appropriate treatment with antibiotics.
+Tests are primarily used to diagnose Legionnaires disease and distinguish it from other causes of pneumonia and/or other conditions that have similar symptoms.
+Since Legionnaires disease can often require hospitalization and has a significant mortality rate, it is important for a health practitioner to identify it and initiate appropriate treatment with antibiotics.
+(See the "What is being tested?" section for more on Legionnaires disease and outbreaks.)
+Photo: Legionella pneumophilia, Source: CDC/ Janice Haney Carr

-Legionella pneumophilaantigen—this test detects one of the bacterium's proteins.
+Legionella pneumophila antigen—this is the preferred initial test for Legionnaires disease.
+It detects one of the bacterium's proteins.
 It is performed on urine and occasionally on another body fluid.
 It is a rapid way to detect an infection, but it will only detect Legionella pneumophila serogroup 1.
 Since this is the most common cause of Legionnaires disease in the U.S., it will detect most infections in adults.

 Legionella culture—this type of culture may be performed along with a routine sputum culture because special nutrient media is required to encourage the growth of Legionella and discourage the growth of other bacteria.
 This test is considered the "gold standard" for diagnosing an infection caused by Legionella bacteria.
 A positive culture may be determined in about 48 to 72 hours.
 Negative cultures are held for at least 7 days before a final result is reported.
 A culture will identify multiple Legionella species and is used both to confirm that a person has a legionella infection and to help identify the source of an outbreak.